plone/plone.recipe.codeanalysis/README.rst

 utf8-header
     If set to True, python files without a utf-8 header (like ``# -*- coding: utf-8 -*-``) will cause a warning.
 Default to False.

+clean-lines
+    If set to True, **any file** containing trailing spaces or tabs anywhere on the lines will cause a warning.
+Default to False.